 China’s Unique Market

 Innovative Chinese retailers could show us all the true path to making a success of online selling for hard luxury goods.
-China’s a key market for hard luxury; presently worth around $4bn with high a growth forecast.
+China’s a key market for hard luxury; presently worth around $4B with a high growth forecast.

 Consumers here have different tastes to the traditional European stronghold of luxury goods consumers.
 Chinese consumers are more open to branded fashion such as jewelry that incorporates branding into the design.

 They’re also a bit more open-minded about buying hard luxury items from traditional soft luxury retailers.

 Chinese retailers are also innovative when it comes to the shopping experience.
 Ecommerce colossus JD.com launched luxury site Toplife last year.
 Part of Toplife’s appeal is that it will courier your purchase to you in an electric car within 24 hours.

 It’s an attempt to combine the personalized experience of in-store luxe shopping with the convenience of online.
 It will also help resolve the problem of where to cite your store in a market where the customer is often a long way from major retail centers.

 Alibaba also has ambitions to launch a boutique-style eCommerce site for luxury retail in its Tmall marketplace.
 With 90% of growth in luxury car sales coming from China, there’s plenty of room to innovate in how they are sold.

 It’s looking as if the luxury industry will continue to undergo significant change and disruption over the next few years.
 Bain & Company predicts that the distribution footprint of the luxury market will evolve significantly, with an increasing mix of store formats emerging.